Annapurna Circuit Trek - 20 Days

 What's Included

-• Accommodations in lodges on trek.
+• Accommodations in basic mountain lodges or tea houses on the trek

-• Arrangement of emergency Helicopter service which will be paid by your travel insurance company.
+• Arrangement of emergency helicopter service paid by your travel insurance company

 What's not Included